Howard station (CTA): Station layout

-A Park and Ride with 634 spaces, and sheltered bicycles provided at this station.
+A Park and Ride with 634 spaces, and sheltered bicycles are provided at this station.
 A large maintenance yard and rolling stock storage facility, known as Howard Yard, is just north of the station.
 Northbound Purple and Yellow Line trains pass through the yard on the way to their terminal, and Red Line trains travel from the northbound platform to the southbound platform via a balloon loop in the yard.
 Southbound Yellow Line and non-rush hour Purple Line trains terminate at this station using track 3, located between the Red Line tracks, south of the station.